 Anwar was killed in a US Predator drone airstrike on Sept.
 30 in Yemen’s Al Jawf province, where al Qaeda is known to operate training camps.
 In addition to serving as a recruiter and ideologue for AQAP, Anwar is known to have played a role in directing terror attacks against the US.
 [See LWJ report, Awlaki’s emails to terror plotter show operational role, for more information.]

 The US is thought to have carried out at least 16 air and missile strikes inside Yemen since December 2009.
 Other recent airstrikes are thought to have been carried out by the US also, but little evidence has emerged to directly link the attacks to the US.
-[For more information on the US airstrikes in Yemen, see LWJ report, Charting the data for US air strikes in Yemen, 2002 - 2011.]

 The CIA has taken control of the strikes against AQAP in Yemen from the US military, which had been operating the program.
 The CIA wants to use the unmanned Predator and Reaper strike aircraft, which the US employs for strikes against terrorist group based in Pakistan’s tribal areas.
 Previously, the US military has targeted AQAP in Yemen using cruise missiles and fixed-wing strike aircraft, although Predators are known to have been used in two of the strikes.